paralympics/pcsas-user-guide/docs/account-manager/management-of-groups-roles-and-permissions.md

 The item groups for a role define which functions appear in the lower part of the role detail page.
 As there are more than 200 different tasks and operations defined, it is recommended to restrict each role to one item group.
-The following item groups are defined, mostly representing one of the six PCSAS modules:
+The following item groups are defined, representing one of the PCSAS modules:
 - ATHLETES – registration and classification of athletes
-- CALENDAR – competitions and their officials, events and meetings
+- CALENDAR – competitions and events
+- OFFICIAL – UCI officials
 - C_CODES – sport and regional codes
 - REPORTS – PCSAS report section
-- SEC – Security/account manager
+- ACCOUNT – Security/account manager
-- SETTINGS – Application settings (basic codes, additional fields, news)
+- CONFIG – Application settings (basic codes, additional fields, news)
 - TRACKER – access to the IPC Database Issue Tracker

 ## Role Functions